200 Madison Avenue: 2000s to present

 By the 21st century, the building's tenants included apparel firm Philips-Van Heusen, clothing company Garan Incorporated, and charitable organization Surdna Foundation.
 In addition, there were Roche Bobois and Starbucks stores at ground level.
 In 2016, Jamestown L.P. bought a 49 percent stake in 200 Madison Avenue and 63 Madison Avenue.
 The purchase price indicated that the buildings were worth a combined $1.15 billion.

 During the 2020s, the public ground-floor spaces and the amenity areas were renovated for $20 million.
 The New York City Landmarks Preservation Commission designated the building's lobby as a landmark in November 2021.
 Although the lobby was not as well known as some of Warren and Wetmore's other designs, such as Grand Central Terminal, it had been preserved in nearly its original condition, except for the connection that had been created between the hotel and office lobbies.
 Fitness brand TMPL announced plans to open a gym on the basement and ground floor in 2023.
+George Comfort & Sons refinanced the building in 2026 with a $386 million loan.
+By that year, one-third of the space or 250000 ft2 was occupied by Havas Health.